C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

 mov ecx, esp
 int 0x80
 ```
-Return value will be sockfd stored in EAX.
-Since EAX is used for our socketcall argument, we need to move it to a register for safe keeping which will be edi.
+The return value will be sockfd that is stored in EAX.
+Since EAX is used for our socketcall argument, we need to move it to a register for safe keeping.
+I have decided to use edi.
 ```asm
 mov edi, eax
 ```
 ### 2 Bind the socket to an IP and port
-Now that we have the sockfd, it's time to bind the socket.\
+Now that we have sockfd, it's time to bind the socket.

-\
-As we created earlier, our reference is:\
+As we created earlier, our reference is:

-bind(sockfd, (struct sockaddr *)&sock_addr, sizeof(sock_addr));\
+bind(sockfd, (struct sockaddr *)&sock_addr, sizeof(sock_addr));

-Just for my own understanding, I'll write out the socketcall format with any structs or objects in {}.\
+Just for my own understanding, I'll write out the socketcall format with any structs or objects in {}.

-socketcall( SYS_BIND, {sockfd, {AF_INET, 4444, INADDR_ANY}, 0x10} );\
+socketcall( SYS_BIND, {sockfd, {AF_INET, 4444, INADDR_ANY}, 0x10} );

-EAX - 0x66\
+EAX - 0x66 - socketcall

-EBX - 0x2\
+EBX - 0x2 - SYS_BIND

-ECX - pointing to stack:\
+ECX - pointing to stack:

-STACK: edi, point to struct, 0x10, struct{0x2, 0x115C, 0x00000000}\
+STACK: edi (sockfd), point to struct, 0x10, struct{0x2, 0x115C, 0x00000000}

-\
-Lets build this in assembly now:
+Let's build this in assembly now:
 ```asm
 mov al, 0x66
 inc ebx      ; previously set to 0x1 -> increase it to 2